 Mount Thamserku (6,623m. | 21,729ft.)

-Thamserku is a snow-capped peak located east of Namche Bazaar and north of Kusum Kangguru in the Mahalangur section of the Himalayas.
+Thamserku is a snow-capped peak in the Mahalangur section of the Himalayas, east of Namche Bazaar and north of Kusum Kangguru.
 It is one of the first peaks visible during the Everest Base Camp trek.

 Tips to Consider During the Everest Base Camp Trek in January

-Because of the cold temperature, preparing for the Everest Base Camp climb in January needs to be done carefully.
-It’s vital for your comfort during the trip that you wear the appropriate attire for EBC.
+Because of the cold temperatures, preparing for the Everest Base Camp climb in January requires careful preparation.
+Wearing the appropriate attire for EBC is vital for your comfort during the trip.

-- First and foremost, remember to pack jackets that are waterproof and windproof.
-These are vital because they keep you warm in the cold weather and protect you from the snow.
+First and foremost, remember to pack waterproof and windproof jackets.
+These are vital because they keep you warm in cold weather and protect you from the snow.

-- Remember to include lip balms, sunscreen lotions, winter gloves, caps, and a pair of woolen socks to keep comfortable in the cold, especially when confronting high winds.
+Remember to include lip balms, sunscreen lotions, winter gloves, caps, and woolen socks to keep comfortable in the cold, especially when confronting high winds.

-- Choose a cozy and roomy bag because winter calls for additional apparel.
-Since the Everest Base Camp trek is somewhat long, you will need ample space to carry all of the goods you will need for the trip.
+Choose a cozy and roomy bag because winter calls for additional apparel.
+Since the Everest Base Camp trek is somewhat long, you will need ample space to carry all the goods you need for the trip.

 Short Itinerary for Everest Base Camp Trek in January